 Let’s just hope that Telx is reporting accurate information.

 Oh wait, too late, thousands of complaints of incorrect employment information have already been flooding the Privacy Rights Clearinghouse (PRC), a California nonprofit corporation that helps protect consumer privacy and rights.

 Unfortunately, this system is far from accurate and it doesn’t seem like the government is even aware of its’ issues.
 To date, there have been no laws about consumers being able to get a free copy of their employment records to verify accuracy.
 And even if you pay the $25 to get your report, there is no system in place to challenge the inaccurate information.
 There is no FCRA protecting your rights, there’s no FACTA to put pressure on Telx to keep their records accurate.

 So what can you do?

 Call your congressman, and tell him or her that you want legislature protecting your consumer rights from the Telx Corporation’s employment database.
 And tell others!

 Tell your friends, your relatives, and your co-workers.
-Share this story with them, spread the word because odds are, you’re name is in their database.
+Share this story with them, and spread the word because odds are, you’re name is in their database.